-The base version of IFTTT is free, but currently limited to 5 applets.
+The base version of IFTTT is free, but allows just 5 applets, a limit that’s due to shrink to 2 on May 23, 2023.
 Those applets are further restricted to a single “that” action at a time, and deprioritized in speed versus paid customers.
 That may still be enough for many people, but if you’re counting on instant response or complex configurations, you’ll have to upgrade to a paid plan.

 There are two paid tiers:

-- Pro ($2.50 per month) ups the applet limit to 20, speeds up run times, and enables multi-action applets.
+- Pro ($2.50 per month) ups the applet limit to 20, speeds up run times, and enables multi-action applets, as well as some exclusive triggers and actions.
 It’s also the lowest tier with customer support.

-- Pro Plus ($5 per month) offers unlimited applets, developer tools, the ability to connect multiple accounts for services, and support for queries and filter code.
+- Pro Plus ($5 per month) offers unlimited applets, developer tools, queries and filter code, support for AI services, and the ability to connect multiple accounts for services.
 Customer support requests are prioritized over regular Pro users.

 The benefits of IFTTT